Nvn-One-Eyed-Eagle/MovieKnight/Readme.md

 # 🎬 Watch Party — Local Setup Guide

 A real-time synced video watching app with live chat.
-No internet needed after setup — runs 100% on your local network.
-To view over internet use <b>ngrok<b>
+No internet needed after setup — runs 100% on your local network. <br> To view over internet use ----<b>ngrok<b>----

 ---